 This page covers the evaluation setup of a TeamCity server with a default build agent running on the same machine for the most popular operating systems.

-For more details, see Installation and Upgrade.
+For more details about the production setup, see the Installation and Upgrade section.

 Download the free Professional Edition of TeamCity, the full-featured TeamCity bundled with 3 build agents with a limit of 100 build configurations (or 20, for versions earlier than TeamCity 2017.2).

 After evaluation, you can switch to the Enterprise Edition: Licensing Policy provides details.
 The pricing is available on the JetBrains website.

 .exe file and follow the instructions of the TeamCity Setup wizard.
 The TeamCity web server and one build agent will be installed on the same machine.

 TeamCity Home Directory where TeamCity will be installed

 whether the TeamCity server and agent will run as Windows services

 80is the default port, which can be already used by other applications (for example, Skype).
 Change the server port if it is already in use.
 In the example below, we've set the port to

 9090is the default for incoming connections from the server.
 If this port is already in use, you'll be asked to change it by setting the